Coming Soon

 Harper | 9780063358119 | Published January 6, 2026

-Jack Swyteck's client, Elliott Stafford, indicted for murder, has gone silent.
-Not just silent in asserting his Fifth Amendment right against self-incrimination --- Elliott refuses to speak.
-He won’t talk to the judge, his girlfriend or even the attorney fighting for his life.
+Miami criminal defense lawyer Jack Swyteck’s client, Elliott Stafford, has been indicted for murder but has gone silent.
+He won’t talk to the judge, his girlfriend, or even the attorney fighting for his life.
 There seems to be no medical or psychological reason for his silence.
-He has, as Jack puts it, “chosen to become his own worst enemy.”
 To some, it’s an act of protest against a broken criminal justice system.
 Jack doesn’t buy it.
+Undeterred by the hoopla and calls to walk away, he keeps his client and tries his best to save Elliott from himself.
 As he digs for facts, Jack discovers a much more disturbing reason for Elliott’s silence.
 Virtually everything Elliott told Jack before the indictment is proving false, including Elliot’s criminal history, family turmoil and secret past.
 As Jack plunges deeper, he comes to believe that Elliott isn’t trying to hide his own guilt.
 He may be protecting someone else --- and the stakes could not be higher.

 Berkley | 9798217187348 | Published January 6, 2026

 The Harper and the Wells families have regarded each other with deep suspicion for four generations.
 The Harpers have been known to offer their psychic talents for less-than-legal purposes, and the powerful Wells clan has a reputation for playing both sides of the street.
 But for all the years of history and distrust between them, there is a mysterious pact binding the two.
 They share the responsibility for protecting a long-buried and very dangerous secret.
 Sophy Harper and Luke Wells are shocked to learn that her aunt and his uncle have been sleeping together --- and now they are both missing.
-Not only that, but the last traces of them are at the scene of a murder soaked in negative paranormal energy. .
-Despite their mutual distrust, they both know that the terms of the pact must be honored.
-Their investigation uncovers a psychic trail leading to a bizarre desert art colony where nothing is as it seems.
+Not only that, but the last traces of them are at the scene of a murder soaked in negative paranormal energy.
+Clearly, someone is willing to kill to obtain the secret their families have been charged with protecting.

 St. Martin's Press | 9781250341884 | Published January 6, 2026

-St. Medard’s Bay, Alabama is famous for three things: the deadly hurricanes that regularly sweep into town, the Rosalie Inn, a century-old hotel that’s survived every one of those storms, and Lo Bailey, the local girl infamously accused of the murder of her lover during Hurricane Marie in 1984.
-When Geneva Corliss, the current owner of the Rosalie Inn, hears a writer is coming to town to research the crime that put St. Medard’s Bay on the map, she’s less interested in solving a whodunnit than in how a successful true crime book might help the struggling inn’s bottom line.
-But to her surprise, August Fletcher doesn’t come to St. Medard’s Bay alone.
-With him is none other than Lo Bailey herself.
-Lo says she’s returned to her hometown to clear her name once and for all, but the closer Geneva gets to both Lo and August, the more she wonders if Lo is actually back to settle old scores.
+St. Medard’s Bay, Alabama, is famous for three things: the deadly hurricanes that regularly sweep into town; the Rosalie Inn, a century-old hotel that’s survived every one of those storms; and Lo Bailey, the local girl infamously accused of the murder of her lover, political scion Landon Fitzroy, during Hurricane Marie in 1984.
+When Geneva Corliss, the current owner of the Rosalie Inn, hears that a writer is coming to town to research the crime that put St. Medard’s Bay on the map, she’s less interested in solving a whodunit than in how a successful true-crime book might help the struggling inn’s bottom line.
+But August Fletcher is accompanied by none other than Lo Bailey herself.
+Lo says she’s returned to her hometown to clear her name once and for all.
+But the closer Geneva gets to both Lo and August, the more she wonders if Lo is actually back to settle old scores.

 William Morrow | 9780062892430 | Published January 6, 2026

 Andrew Fechmeier is a master at hiding.
+He’s spent decades concealing a secret that could get him killed.
 So when he’s diagnosed with a terminal disease, he heads for the local funeral home carrying the blue suit he eventually wants to be buried in.
-But what no one knows is that Fechmeier secretly tucked something inside.
+But what no one knows is that Fechmeier secretly tucked something inside, turning the suit into a final, untraceable hiding spot.
+It's a perfect plan.
 Until Fetch is brutally murdered by a mysterious killer who will stop at nothing to find the priceless object hidden in the suit.
-Roddy LaPointe opens an investigation into Fetch’s murder, recruiting help from “Zig” Zigarowski.
-But it doesn’t take long for Zig to discover that Fetch’s death is tied to Roddy’s mother, who was murdered decades earlier.
-As the relentless killer closes in, Roddy’s twin sister, Nola, starts investigating for herself, uncovering a sinister plot that reveals their mother’s dark history, the true identity of her killer, and the shocking secret behind her death.
-Don’t turn your back on The Viper.
+Wasting no time, the cunning but unconventional Roddy LaPointe opens an investigation into Fetch’s murder, recruiting help from his friend, the brilliant “Zig” Zigarowski.
+But it doesn’t take long for Zig to discover the real reason Roddy cares so much about this case: Fetch’s death is tied to Roddy’s mother, who was murdered decades earlier.

 Tordotcom | 9781250339409 | Published January 6, 2026